 + PRO: Excellent school system

-Whether expats opt for a public, private or international school, they are likely to find a high standard of facilities and qualified and capable teachers.
-Public education can save expats a lot of money on fees and will help young kids who plan to stay in Tokyo long term to integrate into their new lives.
-On the other hand, international schools usually allow for a smoother transition as they cater to foreign students.
+Whether expats opt for a public, private or international school, they will likely find a high standard of facilities and qualified and capable teachers.
+Public education can save expats a lot of money on fees and help young kids who plan to stay in Tokyo long term to integrate into their new lives.
+On the other hand, international schools usually allow for a smoother transition as they cater to international students.

 - CON: Difficult balance between learning environments and school fees

-State schools across Japan are known for putting pressure on students to obtain top marks.
-This can be a stressful experience and not one that all expat children are used to or can adjust to.
-While it can be circumvented by opting for an international school instead, fees and extra costs are extremely high.
+State schools across Japan are known for pressuring students to obtain top marks.
+This can be a stressful experience that not all expat children are used to or can adjust to.
+While it can be circumvented by opting for an international school instead, fees and extra costs are incredibly high.